TalkToMeGoose/identity.rs/documentation/docs/decentralized_identity.md

 ![IOTA Decentralized Identity](/img/Banner/banner_decentralized_identity.svg)

 Decentralized Identity or Self-Sovereign Identity (SSI) defines a new method for identity management and authentication.
 It removes the centralized aspects and puts the Identity subject in full control over its own identity.
-Decentralized Identity provides a solution for the increasing amount of database breaches, the lack of trust in any digital setting, and the increasingly difficult to comply with privacy legislation, such as GDPR.
+Decentralized Identity provides a solution for the increasing amount of database breaches, the lack of trust in any digital setting, and the increasing difficultly in complying with privacy legislation, such as GDPR.

 There are three levels of privacy when interacting on the internet: full privacy, verifiable identities, and pseudonymity.
-With full privacy, neither parties, nor observers, can identify the interacting parties.
+With full privacy, neither parties nor observers can identify the interacting parties.
 With verifiable identities, parties can trust each other because they can both provide proof about their identities.
 With pseudonymity, both parties recognize each other through a pseudonymous identifier.
 Pseudonymity is the default setting of the internet.
 However, data harvesting platforms, like
 Google and Facebook, can now link these “random” identifiers, though imprecisely, to identities in the real world.
 The associated data and insights have become extremely valuable to advertising agencies, product developers, and numerous local and global businesses.

 The need for verifiable personal information can be fulfilled by digital identity.
 Digital identity allows users to bridge the gap between the online and the real world.
 When users provide personal information to someone online, in a “Bring Your Own Identity” (BYOI) manner, they will be able to prove that their personal information is perfectly accurate.
 Whereas in the current system, where companies like Google and Facebook provide an estimation of identity, there can be insufficient depth to user profiles or, in some cases, the information is altogether false.